 Participation Terms

-The parent(s) of the applicant must sign the NSISP agreement.
-Before starting the application process, please download the Legal Agreement, have it signed in ink, and scanned as a PDF or JPEG file only.
+The parent(s) of the applicant must sign the NSISP agreement, which can be found within the application.
+It must be signed in ink, scanned as a PDF or JPEG file only, and returned with the application.

 Host Family Letter